porfiriopaiz/site/content/2017_03_26_upgrading-from-fedora-22-to-fedora-23.rst

 :summary:
 :lang: en

-From May 26th in 2015 to November 22th in 2016 I was using Fedora 22 on my Lenovo ThinkPad T440p, which is equivalent to a year and a half running F22.
-On July 19th of 2016 F22 entered `EOL
+From May 26th, 2015, to November 22nd, 2016, I was rocking Fedora 22 on my
-<https://fedoraproject.org/wiki/End_of_life>`_ status, which means that you
+Lenovo ThinkPad T440p – a solid year and a half of tech bliss.
+However, on July 19th, 2016, Fedora 22 gracefully entered its `End of Life (EOL)
+<https://fedoraproject.org/wiki/End_of_life>`_ phase.
+This translates to no
-will not receive any further security or maintenance updates, so upgrading to a newer stable version was recommended.
+more security or maintenance updates coming our way, signaling the friendly nudge to upgrade to a newer, stable version.

-In this post I will explain how to update to Fedora 23 using the dnf package manager.
+So, in this post, I'm spilling the beans on how to smoothly transition to Fedora 23 using the ever-reliable dnf package manager.
+Let's keep that Fedora love alive and kicking! 🚀

 ..
 TEASER_END

-After using Fedora 22 for a year and a half, the packages cache had taken approximately 10GB of space on my hard drive:
+Following a year and a half of utilizing Fedora 22, the package cache had accumulated roughly 10GB of space on my hard drive.

 .. image:: {filename}/images/fc22_to_fc23/screenshot_from_2016-11-22_16-05-06.png
    :align: center

-To tell dnf to preserve the packages downloaded in the cache it is required to add the following line to the dnf configuration file ``/etc/dnf/dnf.conf``:
+To instruct dnf to retain the downloaded packages in the cache, you need to append the following line to the dnf configuration file located at ``/etc/dnf/dnf.conf``:

 .. code-block:: console